superlincoln953/Free-Official-Youtube-Content/README.md

 ## Contributing to this List (Hacktoberfest Friendly! 🎃)

 Don't know how to code?
 Great!
 This project is for you!
 We welcome contributions to expand and improve this list!
 This project is also a great way to contribute to **Hacktoberfest**. **This project doesn't need any coding skills in order to contribute**.
-You just need to read `CONTRIBUTING.md` in order to start contributing to the project.
+You just need to read `CONTRIBUTING.md` and star this list/project in order to start contributing to the project.

 ---